oracle/odpi/doc/src/installation.rst

 libraries are also available in any Oracle Database installation or full Oracle Client installation.

-ODPI-C uses the shared library loading mechanism available on each supported platform to load the Oracle Client library at runtime.
-This allows code using ODPI-C to be built only once, and then run using Oracle Client 11.2, 12.1 or 12.2 libraries.
-If an Oracle Client cannot be found at runtime, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.
+ODPI-C explicitly loads available Oracle Client libraries at runtime.
+This allows code using ODPI-C to be built only once, and then run using available Oracle Client 11.2, 12.1 or 12.2 libraries.
+On non-Windows platforms, if no Oracle Client is located in the standard operating system search page (e.g. ``LD_LIBRARY_PATH``), then ``ORACLE_HOME`` is searched.
+If Oracle Client libraries are still not found, the error "DPI-1047: Oracle Client library cannot be loaded" is raised.

 The following sections explain how to ensure the Oracle Client is installed and configured correctly on the various platforms so that ODPI-C is able to find it.

 ODPI-C has been tested on Linux, Windows and macOS.
 Other platforms should also work but have not been tested.